scala/scala-lang/blog/_posts/2018-04-30-in-a-nutshell.md

 ---

 One of the biggest open questions for migrating to Scala 3 is what to do about macros.
-In this blog post we give our current thinking, which is to try to achieve full alignment between macros and Tasty.
+In this blog post we give our current thoughts.
+The gist is that we are trying to achieve full alignment between macros and Tasty.

-## What is TASTY?
+## What is Tasty?

 Tasty is the high-level interchange format for Scala 3.
 It is based on
 <i>t</i>yped <i>a</i>bstract <i>s</i>yntax <i>t</i>rees.
 These trees